yaksas443/breakthecloud.github.io/notes-azure.md

 ## Persistence
 - Azure Automation can help in establishing long term (long-haul) persistence in the target Azure environment.
 It can also be used to create (short-haul) persistence channels.

+## Exfiltration
+- Azure Storage accounts can be used to exfiltrate data from the target organization.